copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Add a new material: hard light, which is a magic construct that is lightweight and fairly strong.
 - Rename the Longbow of Diana to the Longbow of Orion.
+- Add a new object: arrow of light.
+It is a weightless arrow made of hard light that deals exceptionally high damage but disintegrates after hitting something or falling to the floor.
+Monsters it kills in one shot will leave no corpse, and monsters it fails to kill will be blinded and stunned.

 ### Interface changes